AlgoLab/pso-cancer-evolution/README.md

   - swap two random nodes (2)
   - prune-regraft two random nodes (3)

-In the first part we use just 2/3 operations, in the second part just 0/1 operations.\
+In the first part we use just 2/3 operations, in the second part 0/1 too.\
 We switch from the first to the second part when:
   - 3/4 of maxtime execution
   - 3/4 of total iterations (if iterations given in input)